tanish0209/Tanish/README.md

 # Tanish
-This is my firdt repository
+This is my first repository